Obiohagwu/olmo-hybrid-speech/README.md

 A small-scale speech codec language modeling with an OLMo-Hybrid / Gated DeltaNet-style decoder.

+If you have the compute, try to train it to the full 12k steps and lmk the results haha...

 This repo contains the code, sampling pipeline, and report source for a 21.9M-parameter pilot trained on LJ Speech tokenized with EnCodec 24 kHz.
 The goal was primarily to test whether a small hybrid recurrent-attention backbone can